Guided Tours

 3. Plant security & fire station

-REMONDIS’ Lippe Plant has its own security office and fire station.
+A plant security office and fire station are also located at REMONDIS’ Lippe Plant.
 A clear sign that both security and safety are very important here.

 Find out more